guidance/dockerize/magento2-simple/devops/README.md

 #### Roles and Modes

 > Role Concept: You can run this stack in different ways: As a web nodes, or a process node.
 For scalable stacks, the static content is shared between the nodes.
 So, the process node runs the static deploy and the web nodes wait for the static versions to line up, prior to them becoming live.
-We use `MAGE_CONTAINER_ROLE=[web/process]` this variable defaults to process.
+We use `MAGE_CONTAINER_ROLE=[web|process]` this variable defaults to process.

 > Mode Concept: You can run this stack in different ways: In developer mode, and in production mode.

-The standard `MAGE_MODE=[developer/production]` environment variable applies to the Magento functionality.
+The standard `MAGE_MODE=[developer|production]` environment variable applies to the Magento functionality.
 The Magento Configuration script also pivots for a couple things when the site is in Production Mode.

 - The Static Content Deploy will run on the process node, if the site is in production mode
 - The entire configuration script is dependent on the version file, and shares the static content version and the code version between the different nodes.
 See the `pub/static/process` folder once you have a full build.